indigo-dc/oidc-agent/gitbook/oidc-add/options.md

 `oidc-agent` (in an encrypted way).
 Usually none of the `--pw-*` options is needed, because `oidc-agent` does not have to read or update the account configuration file after loading.
 However, some OpenID Providers might use rotating refresh tokens.
 This means that for those providers `oidc-agent` has to update the client configuration file whenever a new access token is retrieved from the OpenID Provider.
-If non of the `--pw-*` options is provided, this means that the user will always be prompted to enter the encryption password.
-Because this can get annoying, it is recommended to use any of the `--pw-*` options in such a case.
+If none of the `--pw-*` options are provided, this means that the user will always be prompted to enter the encryption password.
+Because
+this can get annoying, it is recommended to use any of the `--pw-*` options in such a case.
 For providers that are effected by this we included notes in the [Help for different providers](../provider/provider.md).